NoelH98/php_mysql_modular_student_reg_system/README.md

 # PHP MYSQL Modular Student Registration System

 A student registration and management system for educational institutions.
+Also includes a portal system for students to add, remove the units/courses they are undertaking.

 ## License
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)